-Students enrolled in programs approved by NACCAS must meet formal standards that measure their satisfactory academic progress toward graduation.
-The Satisfactory Academic Progress policy is provided to all students prior to enrollment.
-The policy is consistently applied to all enrolled students.
-Satisfactory Academic Progress Evaluations are maintained in the student file.
+Students enrolled in programs approved by NACCAS must meet formal standards that measure their satisfactory progress toward graduation.
+The Satisfactory Academic Progress Policy is provided to all students prior to enrollment.
+The policy is consistently applied to all applicable students.
+Evaluations are maintained in the student file.
+The school will develop an academic and/or attendance plan to address the specific needs of those students who fail to meet the academic and/or attendance requirements at specific SAP evaluation points.
 A leave of absence will extend the student's contract period and maximum time frame by the same number of days taken in the leave of absence.